beeware/colosseum/docs/how-to/contribute.rst

 include equally verbose documentation, and cross references to any paragraphs in the specification.

-The test suite uses a ``TestNode`` as the basis for it's document model.
+The test suite uses a ``ExampleNode`` as the basis for it's document model.
 A test node has three attributes of particular interest:

     * ``style``, storing the CSS style declaration that applies to the node.